skipgu/past-exams/exams/DAT246/README.md

-# DAT246 - Empirical Software Engineering
+# DAT246 - Empirical software engineering
-Welcome to the DAT246 - Empirical Software Engineering, where we've compiled past exams and student answers to assist in your preparation for this course.
+Welcome to the DAT246 - Empirical software engineering, where we've compiled past exams and student answers to assist in your preparation for this course.

 Here’s what we have so far: